top of page

 6. Personal growth and development

 Unlike previous needs, this need is not driven by lack but through a wish to grow and develop, to stretch and become.
-It brings with it a sense of achievement and satisfaction.
+It brings with it a sense of achievement, competency and satisfaction.

 7. Meaning and purpose

-Life Coach Tony Robbins believes the secret to living is giving and this chimes with this need.
-Like Personal Growth this is not driven by lack but from a wish to serve and contribute to something greater than ourselves.
+Like Personal Growth this is not driven by lack but from a wish to serve and contribute to the greater good.

-Maslow originally proposed that these needs are hierarchical and that we look to meet each in turn starting with physiological needs.
-However, I prefer to see them as all being relevant, an inter-connected system of needs with no suggestion of hierarchy, recognising that at different times in our lives some may be impacted or become dominant.
+NB Although Maslow originally proposed that needs are hierarchical and that we look to meet each in turn starting with our basic needs, I prefer to see them as an inter-connected system of needs.

 Our Super Seven Needs